Little Vintage Baking

 Instructions

-• Place the heavy cream in a medium saucepan over low heat.
-Place in 5-6 tea bags.
+• Combine the heavy whipping cream and tea bags in a medium saucepan.
 Push down the bags to ensure they are fully submerged.

-• Remove the saucepan from the heat and let the tea steep for 5-10 minutes.
+• Remove the saucepan from the heat and cover.
+Let the tea steep for 15 minutes in the pan.

-• Remove the tea bags from the cream one at a time, pushing all of the liquid out of the bags as much as possible.
+• Remove the tea bags from the cream one at a time, squeezing as much liquid out of the bags as much as possible.

 • Stir the mixture and strain over a medium size bowl, to catch any large tea leaves.

-• Chill the mixture for 3-5 hours or overnight.
+• Cover the bowl and chill the mixture for 5-6 hours or overnight.
 The cream mixture needs to be very cold.

 • Preheat the oven to 350F.
-Line a 6" cake pan with parchment paper, or spray the pan with baking spray.
+Line a loaf pan with parchment paper, or spray the pan with baking spray.

-• Lightly and evenly press the shortbread mixture into the prepared pan with an offset spatula.
+• With a light hand, evenly press the shortbread mixture into the prepared pan with an offset spatula.

 • Place the shortbread in the fridge to chill for 30 minutes.